 Long-term debt obligations are not due and payable in the current period and are not reported in the fund financial statements.
-(75,000)
+(711,494)

-Amounts reported for change in net position of governmental activities in the statement of activities are different from change in fund balance in the governmental fund statement of revenues, expenditures and change in fund balance because:
+Amounts reported for change in net position of governmental activities in the statement of activities are different from change in fund balance in the governmental fund statement of revenues, expenditures and change in fund balance because of the following.

-Change in fund balance. \$ (27,667) Governmental funds report developer advances as other financing sources or uses as amounts are received or paid.
+Change in fund balance. \$ 169,210 Governmental funds report capital outlay as expenditures.
+However, for government-wide financial statements, the majority of capital assets constructed by the District are conveyed to the City upon completion.
+This is the amount of conveyed capital assets in the current year.
+(483,255) Governmental funds report developer advances as other financing sources or uses as amounts are received or paid.
 However, for government-wide financial statements, these amounts are recorded as an increase or decrease in due to developer.
-(75,000) Change in net position of governmental activities. \$ (102,667)
+(150,000) Change in net position of governmental activities. \$ (464,045)